 When you foster a pet for Helping Strays, this allows us to greatly expand our ability to rescue and rehabilitate animals.
 Because space at the shelter can be limited, foster homes gives us the opportunity to increase the number of pets that can be rescued.
-Fostering a homeless pet is both a rewarding and enriching experience; it is also great for families or individuals who love animals but cannot commit to having a full-time pet of their own.
-For more information about being a foster or if you have any questions, please call 618-939-7389.

 Benefits of Fostering